 The Desert Oasis Teaching Garden is an experiential learning garden on Albuquerque Academy’s campus that demonstrates soil health, regenerative agriculture, water conservation, and climate adaptability here in the desert Southwest.
-At the DOT Garden we collaborate with Academy faculty to provide hands-on, inquiry-based learning opportunities for students in all subjects areas.
-At each grade level, students have opportunities to engage in and make connections between the garden’s diverse ecosystem and their daily lives.
+We collaborate with Academy faculty to provide hands-on activities that encourage students to engage in the garden’s diverse ecosystem.
 Depleted and disturbed soil is truly at the root of many of the challenges society faces, and fostering healthy soil holds many of the solutions.
-At the DOT Garden students learn about soil health and human health, biodiversity and ecosystem function, the history of agriculture and solutions to climate change that are right under our feet – all while strengthening their bodies, engaging their hearts and fostering creativity, personal balance, and a connection to the natural world.
+At the DOT Garden students learn about soil health, biodiversity and ecosystem function while fostering a connection to the natural world.

 The History of the DOT Garden

 The Desert Oasis Teaching Garden stewards two acres of land on Albuquerque Academy’s campus.
 It is an example of a regenerative agriculture ecosystem including a regionally adapted pollinator and wildlife habitat.